 There are so many fabulous resorts in Florida.
 Living just 30 minutes from Anna Maria Island, we’re at the beach all year long.

-You’ll also find many fantastic golf courses in the Sunshine State.
-In fact, with over 1,250 courses, no other state has as many.
+You’ll also find many fantastic golf resorts in the Sunshine State.
+In fact, with over 1,250 courses, no other state has as many places to play.

 So, where can you play golf and hit the beach in the same day?
-I’m glad you asked.
-I've partnered with Visit Florida to bring you four of the best resorts in Florida where you can have both.
+I've partnered with Visit Florida to bring you four of the best Florida golf resorts where you can have both.

 Naples Grande Beach Resort in Naples